thomastodon/jabujabu/README.md

 ```

 ```
-docker-compose up
+$ docker-compose up
 ```

-Assign jabujabu a static IP, and go see the concourse GUI on port 8080 from a networked workstation.
+Assign **jabujabu** a static IP, and go see the concourse GUI on port 8080 from a networked workstation.